-Abandoned, lost, or discarded fishing gear (ALDFG) presents an issue for fisheries worldwide and is a major source of anthropogenic marine pollution (Richardson et al., 2021, 2019).
-For example, it is estimated that 5.7% of nets and 29% of fishing lines are abandoned, lost or discarded at sea (Richardson et al., 2019) and that material from fishing nets accounts for 46% of the mass of the 'Great Pacific Garbage Patch' (Lebreton et al., 2018).
+Abandoned, lost, or discarded fishing gear (ALDFG) presents an issue for fisheries worldwide and is a major source of anthropogenic marine pollution [1,2].
+For example, it is estimated that 5.7 % of nets and 29 % of fishing lines are abandoned, lost or discarded at sea [1] and that material from fishing nets accounts for 46 % of the mass of the 'Great Pacific Garbage Patch' [3].
 ALDFG can have direct impacts on marine life through entanglements, including 'ghost fishing', and can potentially damage habitats with implications for other fisheries.
-ALDFG can also impact on aesthetic, cultural and tourism values, and it presents risks to other uses of the marine and coastal environments, such as aquaculture, shipping and boating (Edyvane and Penny, 2017).
-Recently, studies have also indicated that degraded synthetic materials from fishing gears are likely an important contributor to microplastic pollution (Wright et al., 2021).

-The impacts and persistence of ALDFG have no doubt increased over the last 50 years as fishing industries transitioned from natural fibres (e.g., cotton, flax and hemp) to the use of synthetic materials.
-Nowadays, fishing gear mostly consists of various synthetic polymers, including nylon, polyethylene and polypropylene that can have long life-spans in the marine environment (Deroiné et al., 2019).
+ALDFG can also impact on aesthetic, cultural and tourism values, and it presents risks to other uses of the marine and coastal environments, such as aquaculture, shipping and boating [4].
+Recently, studies have also indicated that degraded synthetic materials from fishing gears are likely an important contributor to microplastic pollution [5].
+The impacts and persistence of ALDFG have no doubt increased over the last 50 years as fishing industries transitioned from natural fibres (e. g., cotton, flax and hemp) to the use of synthetic materials.
+Nowadays, fishing gear mostly consists of various synthetic polymers, including nylon, polyethylene and polypropylene that can have long life-spans in the marine environment [6].
 While reducing the amount of ALDFG should clearly be a focus of responsible fisheries operations, so long as fishing gears are deployed in the ocean, ALDFG will continue to occur.
 Measures additional to reduction will therefore be required to mitigate its impact while ensuring that fisheries can continue to operate and provide food security, income and employment for many dependent communities.
 One such measure involves returning to the use of natural biodegradable materials as much as possible.

-Due to the commonly observed aggregation of pelagic fish around floating objects (Hunter and Mitchell, 1967; Robert et al., 2014; Taquet et al., 2007), artisanal and industrial fishers have long used either natural or purpose-built floating objects to aggregate pelagic fish and increase fishing efficiency.
-However, the distribution of natural floating objects, such as logs, varies across the ocean, influenced by the location of land masses, rivers, ocean currents and wind (Dagorn et al., 2013).
-To achieve greater control and reduce the uncertainty in finding floating objects, modern fisheries have increasingly deployed purpose-built Fish Aggregating Devices (FADs) (Leroy et al., 2013).
-In the Pacific region, FADs were first used in the early 1900s by Indonesian and Philippine fishers (Anderson and Gates, 1996), and their use has become more wide-spread since the late 1970s by both artisanal and industrial fishing sectors (Desurmont and Chapman, 2000).
-Since the 1990s, the use of drifting FADs (dFADs) by the industrial purse seine fishery has increased considerably, and in recent years (Escalle et al., 2021c; Gershman et al., 2015), has almost totally replaced fishing on natural floating objects such as logs (Williams and Ruaia, 2021).
-This has been facilitated by the use of attached satellite tracking buoys that allow dFADs to be easily relocated by fishing vessels (Lopez et al., 2014).
+Due to the commonly observed aggregation of pelagic fish around floating objects [7-9], artisanal and industrial fishers have long used https://doi.org/10.1016/j.marpol.2023.105500

+Received 30 May 2022; Received in revised form 21 December 2022; Accepted 6 January 2023 Available online 1 February 2023 either natural or purpose-built floating objects to aggregate pelagic fish and increase fishing efficiency.
+However, the distribution of natural floating objects, such as logs, varies across the ocean, influenced by the location of land masses, rivers, ocean currents and wind [10].
+To achieve greater control and reduce the uncertainty in finding floating objects, modern fisheries have increasingly deployed purpose-built Fish Aggregating Devices (FADs) [11].
+In the Pacific region, FADs were first used in the early 1900s by Indonesian and Philippine fishers [12], and their use has become more wide-spread since the late 1970s by both artisanal and industrial fishing sectors [13].
+Since the 1990s, the use of drifting FADs (dFADs) by the industrial purse seine fishery has increased considerably, and in recent years [14,15], has almost totally replaced fishing on natural floating objects such as logs [16].
+This has been facilitated by the use of attached satellite tracking buoys that allow dFADs to be easily relocated by fishing vessels [17].